-Α. Parts of Rajasthan, Gujarat and the leeward side of the Western Ghats are drought-prone because of the scanty rainfall received by these regions during the monsoon rains:- Aravallis running parallel to Arabian Sea branch, provide no barrier.
-The Arabian Sea branch passes over Gujarat and Rajasthan unchecked by the relief features.
-The progressive decrease in the humidity of the winds of the Bay of Bengal branch causes the amount of rainfall to decrease from east to west in northern India.
-Leeward side of the Western Ghats As the leeward side is the rain-shadow area, the regions lying in this region receive very little rain from the Arabian Sea branch.
+- A. Parts of Rajasthan, Gujarat and the leeward side of the Western Ghats are drought-prone because of the scanty rainfall received by these regions during the monsoon rains:- - Aravallis running parallel to Arabian Sea branch, provide no barrier. - The progressive decrease in the humidity of the winds of the Bay of Bengal branch decreases rainfall from east to west.

+Leeward side of the Western Ghats

+• As the leeward side is the rain-shadow area, the regions lying in this region receive very little rain from the Arabian Sea branch.
 It is the windward side of the Ghats that receives the maximum rain.

 22. Seasonal reversal of the wind direction takes place over the Indian subcontinent.
+Why?

-Why? Α. India lies in the belt of the north-east trade winds. • With the apparent northward movement of the sun, temperature rises over the subcontinent.
-An intense low pressure area develops over the dry north-western part of the country by May.
-The trade winds from the southern hemisphere are attracted towards it.
-They cross the equator and blowing over the Indian Ocean reach India as the south-west Monsoon winds.
-These moisture laden winds replace the north-east trade winds in the summer.
+- India lies in the belt of the north-east trade winds. - With the apparent northward movement of the sun, temperature rises over the subcontinent.
+An intense low-pressure area develops over the dry north-western part of the country by May. - The trade winds from the southern hemisphere are attracted towards it.
+They cross the equator and blowing over the Indian Ocean reach India as the south-west Monsoon winds. - These moisture laden winds replace the north-east trade winds in the summer.